-2019 2018
+2022 2019 2018

-East Midlands 6.9% 12.4%
+East Midlands N/A 6.9% 12.4%

-London 23.8% 21.7%
+London N/A 23.8% 21.7%

+National N/A 2.3% 3.8%

-Latest release based on Median calculation, data for only these years available.
+^{}Latest release based on Median calculation, data for only these years available.
 ONS data is all businesses that have published

-The mean average pay gap for 2021 is 5.6%, i.e. for every pound earned by the average White British employee, the average BAME employee earns just over 94p.
-There has been a slight increase from 2020, 7.9% (i.e. for every pound earned by the average White British employee, the average BAME employee earns just over 92p).
+The mean average pay gap for 2022 is 5.1%, i.e. for every pound earned by the average White British employee, the average BAME employee earns 95p.
+There has been a slight increase from 2021, 5.6% (i.e. for every pound earned by the average White British employee, the average BAME employee earns just over 94p).
 The reason for the gap is that White British employees are slightly overrepresented in the highest two quartiles, which means that they earn more on average by a large enough margin to raise their mean hourly rate.

-The median average pay gap for 2021 is 9.4%, i.e. for every pound that the White British employee at the middle of all White British earners is paid, the BAME employee at the middle of all BAME earners earns just over 91p.
-In 2020, the median average pay gap was 8.6%.
+The median average pay gap for 2022 is 12.6%, i.e. for every pound that the White British employee at the middle of all White British earners is paid, the BAME employee at the middle of all BAME earners earns 87p.
+In 2021, the median average pay gap was 9.4%.
 This is because there are proportionally more ethnic minority earners in the lower quartiles than in the upper quartiles (see Quartile representation).